Fullmetal Alchemist: The Sacred Star of Milos: Specials

+Release

+The film debuted in North America at the 2011 anime convention Otakon held at the Baltimore Convention Center on July 30.
+Funimation, in coordination with Aniplex, subtitled the film and held the premiere it the United States only four weeks after the theatrical release in Japan.
+Funimation licensed the film for the North American market and subsequently provided a limited theatrical release in the United States in early 2012; a home-video release on DVD and Blu-Ray followed.

+Funimation's license for the film expired on November 21, 2018.

 Reception

+Box office

 In its first weekend, Fullmetal Alchemist: The Sacred Star of Milos earned $1,791,646 despite being exhibited in only 90 screens across Japan, ranking #4 in overall revenue.
 The film went on to gross $7,401,480 in Japan by the end of 2011.
 The film also grossed $177,802 in the United States in 2012, bringing the film's total gross to $7,579,282.

-The film debuted in North America at the 2011 anime convention Otakon held at the Baltimore Convention Center on July 30.
-Funimation, in coordination with Aniplex, subtitled the film and held the premiere it the United States only four weeks after the theatrical release in Japan.
-Funimation licensed the film for the North American market and subsequently provided a limited theatrical release in the United States in early 2012; a home-video release on DVD and Blu-Ray followed.
-The film won three awards at the Burbank International Film Festival, which hosted the West Coast premiere of the film.
-It won awards for each of the three categories it was nominated in.